allometric/allometric/README.md

 If you are interested in helping the developer in this process please refer to the \[Installing a Model\] vignette.

-Currently, `allometric` contains 59 allometric models across 7 taxonomic families and 15 taxonomic genera.
+Currently, `allometric` contains 59 allometric models across 5 publications.

 ## Installation